-It seems like there are awareness days for everything (although if you wonder why some are more successful than others, you might want to see my top three reasons why some are not worth the effort).
+External events are useful prompts for your content.
+But, it seems like there are awareness days for absolutely everything (although if you wonder why some are more successful than others, you might want to see my top three reasons why some are not worth the effort).
 And content made up just of awareness days probably isn’t right for anyone except those whose business is just in pushing directories of those days.

 For the rest of us, variety is the order of the day.
 If you’re trying to decide which ones to include, or not, then I have eight tips on how to get your content plan perfect just for your business.
 Here goes:

 There are events that purely belong to you and your business.
 It might be your business birthday, a product launch, or an event you know you’re taking part in.
 Get those on the calendar first.
 You do not want to miss creating content around those things.